 “Females are born, women are made and wives are trained”

-The process of becoming a competent head or suitable helpmeet is one that requires intentional training, mentorship, accountability and total devotion to God and His way of doing things.
+The process of becoming a competent head or suitable helpmeet is one that requires intentional training, mentorship, accountability and, most importantly, submission and wholehearted devotion to God and His plans.

 7P’s to consider and questions to ask: